-Screens and blinds for the forward deck hatches are a standard feature.
-This "layered" deck hatch system allows the screens and blinds to be slid to the desired position with ease.
-Also, storage for the screens and blinds are built into the screen/sun/shade system.
-See Figures M6 and M7.
+A screen and blind for the forward deck hatch is a standard feature.
+This "layered" deck hatch system allows the screen and blind to be slid to the desired position with ease.
+Also, storage for the screen and blind is built into the screen/shade system.
+See Figure M7.